denysniko/denysniko/README.md

-## Hi,everyone ✌️
+## Hi, everyone ✌️

-→ I'm writing in React
+→ I write in React

 → I specialise in developing performant and user-friendly web applications using modern technologies